iamlaunchpadteam/si/README.md

 # Connect to an ec2 (windows)

-1. Navigate to the ec2 instance you want to connect to
+1. Navigate to the ec2 instance you want to connect to in the aws console (ui)
+1. Click the instance Id
 1. Click connect
+1. Click RDP-client
 1. Get the uri and password by running this..

     aws s3 cp s3://iamlaunchpadteam0000201/keys/windows.pwds -